SmartPracticeschool/SBSPS-Challenge-1067-SMART-TRANSPORTATION-POST-LOCKDOWN/README.md

 The working of project is explained with the help of a demonstration video , the link for the same is provided below :- https://drive.google.com/file/d/1xEUNzIiHNIt-ooyqItiz3gF_ga1wH1Oj/view?usp=sharing

 The backend of the project is based on JAVA.
-The files demonstrating the working of the application are present in the "src" folder of this repository.
+The java files demonstrating the working of the application are present in the "src" folder of this repository.

 The frontend is done in HTML,CSS and JavaScript .
 The files for the same are present in "web" folder of this repository.

-The pictures used in the project are present in a folder name "Pic".
+The pictures used in the project are present in a folder "web/Pic".

+The Project explaination presentation is present under the name "IBM presentation.pptx".